 Best Food For The Satin Angora Rabbit

-In the wild, rabbits run around three miles a day.
+Wild rabbits will run around three miles a day.
 Therefore, it is very important that you give your pet rabbit enough exercise every day to keep them active and entertained.
 They should have at least three hours of free-range time, whether this is out of their hutch in the garden or just around the house.

 While the Satin Angora rabbit isn’t the most active rabbit, they still need adequate time outside of their hutch to exercise.
 You can think about purchasing some toys for them to play with to keep them mentally stimulated.
 This will help to prevent destructive behaviors due to boredom.